 Rosslyn Chapel and a Walk in to Edinburgh

-Over the years of hosting visitors in Edinburgh at Craigwell Cottage, we’ve had many guests who have gone to visit Rosslyn Chapel, on the outskirts of the city.
-They have often been prompted to make their trip their because they have read about it in Dan Brown’s book “The Da Vinci Code” or have seen the film of the same name starring Tom Hanks.
+Rosslyn Chapel is located on the outskirts of the city.
+It attracts a great many visitors every year.
+Some prompted to make their trip because they have read about it in Dan Brown’s book “The Da Vinci Code” or have seen the film of the same name starring Tom Hanks.
 The book was originally published in 2003, and led to a huge influx of visitors to Rosslyn Chapel.
 When the movie was released in 2006, the Chapel began to set even more record numbers of visitors each year.
 Indeed, it was the increase in the number of visitors which led to more conservation work being possible, and the building of the Visitor Centre.